simonroope/blockchain-developer-bootcamp-final-project/README.md

 * Face value: is the money amount the bond will be worth at maturity.

 ### Workflow
-* Create bonds: mint NFT.
+* Create bonds: mint NFT
 * Issue bond: transfer NFT from issuer to investor in exchange for issue price amount.
 * Make coupon payments: pay borrower interest on specified dates.
 * Bond defaults: the bond issuer fails to make coupon payments within the specified period.